ontola/rdflib.js/src/wip.md

 - Removed unused second argument from `Fetcher.cleanupFetchRequest`
 - Created one huge `Options` type for Fetcher.
 Not sure if this is the way to go.
 - In `Node.toJS`, the boolean only returned true if the `xsd:boolean` value is `'1'`, now it it should also work for `'true'`.
+- Converted `kb.add(someString)` to `kb.add(new Namednode(somestring))` to enhance compatibility with other datafactories.
+This happens in `Fetcher` and
+- `Fetcher.refreshIfExpired` passed an array of headers, but it needs only one string.
+- `Fethcer` uses `Headers` a lot.
+I've changed empty objects to empty `new Headers` instances, which enhances compatibility with default `Fetch` behavior.

-## Weird behavior / possible bugs not fixed by this PR
+## Possible bugs not fixed by this PR

 - The `Parse.executeErrorCallback` conditional logic is always `true`.
 - `Formula.substitute()` uses `this.add(Statments[])`, which will crash.
 I think it should be removed, since `IndexedFormula.substitute` is used all the time anyway.